Top Things to Know Before Moving to or Living in New Haven, CT [2021 Guide]

-A quiet neighborhood located on the eastern portion of New Haven Harbor, The Annex is primarily residential.
+An urban neighborhood located on the eastern portion of New Haven Harbor, The Annex is primarily residential with a population of 3,808.
 Way back in the 1880s the neighborhood was removed from the town of East Haven and annexed as part of New Haven.

 Named for its glorious cedar trees which lined the community in 1665, Cedar Hill was occupied by one of the earliest European settlers named David Atwater.

 Since 2002, Cedar Hill has been part of the East Rock district.
 Its population has grown by 29% since 2000.

 It’s next to the Quinnipiac River which runs along the eastern portion of New Haven, and it’s bordered by I-91 to the south.
 Highway 5, also known as State St, forms the western border of the neighborhood.